Skip to main content

 Attachment Issues and Problematic Sexual Behavior: Understanding the Path to Healing

 By Stephen C. Schultz In the field of adolescent mental health, the link between attachment issues and Problematic Sexual Behavior (PSB) is profound yet often misunderstood.
 At Oxbow Academy, we recognize that many of the young men we serve struggle with early attachment disruptions that have contributed to their challenges with emotional regulation, relationship-building, and ultimately, sexual behavior.
 Understanding this connection is essential in providing effective treatment and long-term healing.
-The Impact of Attachment on Behavior Attachment—the deep, emotional bond formed between a child and their biological parent, adoptive parent or foster parent—lays the foundation for future relationships, self-regulation, and personal identity.
+The Impact of Attachment on Behavior Attachment—the deep, emotional bond formed between a child and their biological parent, adoptive parent, or foster parent—lays the foundation for future relationships, self-regulation, and personal identity.
 When this attachment is secure, children learn to trust, develop healthy boundaries, and navigate emotions effectively.
-However, when attachment is disrupted due to neglect, trauma, inconsistent caregiving, or other adverse experiences, chi...
+However, when attachment is disrupted due to neglect, trauma, inconsistent caregiving, or other adverse experiences, ch...

 When Seizures Strike: A Story of Resilience, Love, and Hope